What Are Push Piers And How Do They Work?

 • Keep flowers, shrubs, and other types of vegetation away from the foundation – They need water, which is the last thing you want to add to the soil around the foundation.

-If you think your home might have a foundation problem and are in our Northern California service area, contact us today for a foundation evaluation.
-If we find a problem, we’ll give you a repair estimate.
+If you think your home might have a foundation problem, don’t hesitate to contact Bay Area Underpinning to schedule a free foundation inspection.
+If we find a problem, we’ll provide you with a no-obligation estimate on customized repair solutions.